 You’ve Been Warned

 As you likely know from scraping your knees on the playground as a kid, on the surface of the body, inflammation can be identified as a localized redness, swelling, pain, or irritation.
 While we easily recognize these telltale signs of external distress, internal inflammation is much harder to detect because the symptoms are often familiar, daily occurrences that we become accustomed to—or hardly present at all.
-Lack of energy and general sluggishness, regular digestive discomfort, accumulated belly fat that is difficult to shed, and dry, irritated, or acne-ridden skin are just a few of the indicators of an internal imbalance.
+Lack of energy and general sluggishness, regular digestive discomfort, accumulated belly fat that is difficult to shed, and dry, irritated skin are just a few of the indicators of an internal imbalance.
 Thought your sugar craving was no big deal?
 A continual craving for junk food should also send up a major red flag.
 Internal inflammation is caused by a number of factors: continual stress, lack of exercise, undiagnosed food allergies, or unaddressed infections, among others.
 More often than not, the cumulative cause is the consumption of inflammation-inducing foods, namely sugar, refined and processed foods, wheat and gluten, trans fats, and animal products.
 Yes it’s a downer, but there’s good news: a bevy of plant-based foods that not only help your body heal and repair properly, but that also taste fantastic, are waiting to be gobbled up.

 Healing and Dealing

 The dietary choices you make every day offer you a new chance at healing.
 Remember: a healthy body bursting with energy showcases the absence of inflammation, so eat up these seven shining food groups to bring you back to brilliant.